Special Pricing

 A: I was lucky and could choose, my parents never put any pressure on me to become a winemaker.
 I worked in hospitality and wine retail, but I feel lucky to at last have chosen agriculture.
 Every year I get the chance to prove myself and that drives me.
 Whatever my son one day is going to do, is up to him.
 I will not force him into the wine world.
 Of course, the wine will inevitably be a part of his life, because it is what he sees every day.
 But if he chooses a different path I will not stop him.
 In the meantime I will do my best to keep my business successful because one thing is sure: a flourishing business is more tempting to take over!

-Get rated by Quality, Value, and Packaging by the top trade buyers in the USA.
-The international submission deadline is May 31, 2024.
+Grow your wines in the off-premise channels of the USA.
+The international submission deadline is May 31, 2025, and the domestic submission deadline is June 30, 2025.
 Here is how to enter.